MichaelBurge/michaelburge.github.io/_posts/2017-08-16-the-daily-stormer-in-haskell.markdown

 ---
 layout: post
 author: Michael Burge
-title: "The Daily Stormer, in Haskell"
+title: "The Daily Stormer: A Hurricane Alerting Service"
 started_date: 2017-08-16 02:00:00 -0700
 date: 2017-08-16 10:00:00 -0700
 tags:
   - haskell
 ---

-America is under attack from outside forces that resist our control.
-The 13-year rolling average of killings in New Orleans alone is up compared to 20 years ago[1], where just last week a State of Emergency[2] has been called.

-The Daily Stormer aims to be the final solution to the ignorance plaguing our country.
-White people are being run out of their homes[3], while our politicians do nothing.
-It's time to take this problem into our own hands.

-I talk of course about hurricanes.
 With the declining popularity of television and radio, young people are less likely to tune in to official government-run alert systems.
 At any moment, they may be overrun by surprise flash floods that their older, wiser fellow citizens avoided by paying attention to the news.

-This article will cover the development of software that reads a weather-reporting API, and posts automated alerts to a website and Discord bot.
+This article will show how one can use Haskell to read a government hurricane feed, and post automated alerts to a website and Discord bot.
+We'll name it The Daily Stormer, since a good domain name has recently opened up.

 ## The Data

-Official government sources are generally best, but they aren't the easiest to interface with.
-No problem: I take all of these slings and arrows gladly, so that we can have our country back.
+Official government sources are generally best, but they usually aren't the easiest to interface with.

 The [National Hurricane Center](http://www.nhc.noaa.gov/aboutrss.shtml) appears to have a few dynamic "Trouble Cyclone Feeds" that we can use.
 Here is a complete Haskell program to download and parse them: